AppDaemon/appdaemon/docs/APPGUIDE.rst

 A Note on Threading
 -------------------

-AppDaemon is multithreaded.
+AppDaemon is multi-threaded.
 This means that any time code within an App is executed, it is executed by one of many threads.
 This is generally not a particularly important consideration for this application; in general, the execution time of callbacks is expected to be far quicker